tmoran18/meal-planner-fe/README.md

-# Meal planner Front End
+# Project ARCHIVED - Meal planner Front End

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses React Router, Chakra-UI and Formik.
 It uses the React context API for state management dispatching to a reducer.